 I am an associate professor of public policy and government at Georgetown University and a nonresident senior fellow at the Brookings Institution.
 At Georgetown, I hold tenured appointments in the McCourt School of Public Policy and the Department of Government.
-I am on the Executive Board of the Massive Data Institute, a faculty adviser to the Institute of Politics and Public Service and a faculty affiliate of the Baker Center for Leadership & Governance.
+I am on the Executive Board of the Massive Data Institute and a faculty adviser to the Institute of Politics and Public Service.

 My first book, Why Americans Hate the Media and How it Matters, won the Goldsmith Book Prize from Harvard University’s Shorenstein Center on the Press, Politics and Public Policy and the McGannon Award for Social and Ethical Relevance in Communications Policy Research.
 My second book, co-authored with seven other researchers, is titled Words that Matter: How the News and Social Media Shaped the 2016 Presidential Campaign.
 It is forthcoming from Brookings Institution Press in January 2020.